aytacyaydem/Vidizayn-Frontend-Case/README.md

 Follow these instructions:

- **1. Clone this repository
+ 1. Clone this repository
  2. Install Node.js and gulp-cli globally
  3. Run "npm install" command in your terminal
- 4. Run "gulp" command and enjoy your clean project!**
+ 4. Run "gulp" command and enjoy your clean project!